 would periodically drop big research papers on him--'I need eight to ten

 pages!'--sometimes a quarter of the way or even later in the semester, more

 or less without instructions,...just a topic and a due date.
 (Sometimes

 the papers would be on the syllabus, and sometimes they wouldn't.)."

-Nick's student was very glad that Nick--and Inver Hills' research writing
+Nick's student was very glad that Inver Hills' two research writing

 still very much enjoy teaching them.
 In fact, composition happens to be my